yohatad/software-Installation-scripts/README.md

 ./install_pepper_ws.sh
 ```

-`The following shell script install the cssr4africa package, all model files and data files, and python envionment packages needed to run the ROS nodes`
+`The following shell script installs the cssr4africa package, all model files and data files, and Python environment packages needed to run the ROS nodes.`
 ```bash
 ./install_cssr4africa_pacakge.sh
 ```